JasonRomero11/lgcp-cnn-features/README.md

 The likelihood of a Log-Gaussian Cox Process (LGCP) has no closed form, as its evaluation requires marginalizing over a latent Gaussian field.
 Recent work replaces the likelihood with a convolutional neural network (CNN) trained on simulations, which predicts parameters from $\hat{L}(r)-r$ and point count $N$.
 Previously, this approach was tested only on square windows, and variance $\sigma^2$ and spatial range $s$ remain difficult to identify in practice.

 This work augments the CNN with eight scalar descriptors of the smoothed intensity field: variance, index of dispersion, and range ratio computed on quadrat counts, together with variance, skewness, kurtosis, Shannon entropy, and coefficient of variation from kernel density estimation.
 The method is tested on a simulation study over Colombia's continental geometry and applied to the 2020 Colombian seismic catalogue.
-The descriptors improve $R^2$ for $s$ from 0.59 to 0.80 (+34.4%) and for $\sigma^2$ from 0.54 to 0.67 (+23.4%), without affecting the estimation of $\mu$ ($R^2 \approx 0.90$).
+The descriptors raise $R^2$ for $s$ from 0.57 to 0.83 (+46.1%) and for $\sigma^2$ from 0.65 to 0.76 (+17.3%), with a moderate improvement for $\mu$ as well (0.81 to 0.88, +8.7%).

 ---